Clan Hope: 17th century

-John's descendant, Sir Thomas Hope, was appointed Lord Advocate by Charles I of England.
-Thomas acquired the estate of Craighall which is in the parish of Ceres, county of Fife.
+John's descendant, Sir Thomas Hope, was appointed Lord Advocate by Charles I. Thomas acquired the estate of Craighall which is in the parish of Ceres, county of Fife.
 Craighall became the chief's designation.
 Sir Thomas was a lawyer whose work Hopes Practicks is still sometimes referred to by Scots lawyers today.
 He was created a Baronet of Nova Scotia in 1628 and helped draft the National Covenant in 1638.
 He died in 1646 and his eldest son succeeded to the Baronetcy, taking the title Lord Craighall.
-He is credited to have advised Charles I of England, while in exile: tret with Cromwell for the one half of his cloak before he lost the whole.
+He is credited with having advised Charles II while in exile to treat with Cromwell for the one half of his cloak before he lost the whole.

 A junior branch of the clan were the Hopes of Hopetoun who descend from a younger son of the Lord Advocate.
 This son acquired lands in West Lothian and took the territorial style, Hopetoun.
 His son was John Hope of Hopetoun who drowned in the wreckage of the Gloucester and it is believed that he died saving the Duke of York (later James VII of Scotland and II of England).